telerik/teststudio-docs/docs-teststudiodev/features/recorder/translators.md

 ![Hover Over Telerik Control Quick Steps](images/translators-quick-steps.png)

-Test Studio Dev comes with translators for HTML, Silverlight, and WPF and translators built specifically for Telerik AJAX and Silverlight RadControls, KendoUI for jQuery and KendoUI for Angular.
+Test Studio Dev comes with translators for HTML, Silverlight, and WPF and translators built specifically for Telerik AJAX and Silverlight RadControls, KendoUI for jQuery and KendoUI for Angular, Blazor.
 These translators have a "base" or "generic" group of intrinsic translators that are used whenever a more specific translator is not available.
 These translators are listed in the <a href="/features/project-settings/Translators" target="_blank">Project Settings</a> dialog.